Disney at 100: The Leadership Lessons from Walt Disney

 Optimism.

-Even when it is hard to see in the increasing numbers of Cast Members laid off, the curtailment of operations, the postponement of work in progress, and the likely cancellation of future planning, optimism is the underlying strength of the Walt Disney Company.
+Even when it was hard to see in the increasing numbers of Cast Members laid off, the curtailment of operations, the postponement of work in progress, and the likely cancellation of future planning, optimism is the underlying strength of the Walt Disney Company.

-So where did that come from?
+So where does the optimism come from?

 As a boy, he grew up grew up in Glendale, California, which just happened to be located next to Burbank – the home of the Disney Studios.
 Korkis was an inquisitive and undaunted fan of Disney who not only watched the weekly Disney television series but took the initiative to write down the names he saw on the end credits.